Reporter's Qualified Privilege

 Finally, in Morris Communications Corp. v.
 Frangie, 720 So.
 2d 230 (Fla.
 1998), where a reporter's motion to quash a subpoena in a civil proceeding was denied, the First District Court of Appeal then certified to the Supreme Court the question whether the privilege applied to non-confidential information relevant to a civil proceeding.
 The Supreme Court made clear that its decision in Davis, a criminal case, applies to civil proceedings as well.

 ABOUT THE AUTHORS

-Susan H. Aprill is a shareholder of Fowler White Burnett in Miami.
-She has practiced law in South Florida since 1982, having received her B.S. from the University of Illinois in 1967 and J.D. from the University of Miami School of Law in 1982.
-Over the years, she has worked on a variety of constitutional and commercial cases, including those involving media and non-media defamation suits, reporters subpoena cases, newsrack litigation, cases concerning access to courts and public records, and privacy claims.
-She is a longtime member of the Bar's Media and Communications Law Committee and has served as editor of "Legal Issues Related to Public Access and the Press" prepared in conjunction with educational conferences for Florida circuit judges on press issues.
-Periodically, she has served as co-chair and panelist at the Bar's Annual Reporter's Workshops and lectures at the First Amendment Foundation's Sunshine Seminars.
+Susan H. Aprill is a shareholder of the law firm of Fowler White Burnett, P.A. in Miami.
+She has been a member of the Florida Bar since 1982, having received her B.S. from the University of Illinois and her J.D. from the University of Miami School of Law in 1982.
+Over the years, she has worked on a variety of constitutional and commercial cases, including those involving media and non-media defamation suits, reporters subpoena cases, newsrack litigation, cases concerning access to courts and public records, and internet-based claims.
+She is a longtime member of the Bar's Media and Communications Law Committee and has served as editor of "Legal Issues Related to Public Access and the Press" prepared in conjunction with educational conferences for Florida circuit judges on press issues, and as co-chair and panelist at the Bar's Annual Reporter's Workshops and lectures at the First Amendment Foundation's Sunshine Seminars.